aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

 ### **External Validation**

 **Metrics where original labels are required to evaluate clusters.**
-This type of validation can be carried out if true cluster labels are available.
+We can carry out this type of validation if true cluster labels are available.
-In this approach we will have a set of clusters S = {C1, C2, C3,..., Cn } which have been generated as a result of some clustering algorithm.
-We will have another set of clusters P = {D1, D2, D3,..., Dm} which represent the true cluster labels on the same data.
+In this approach, we will have a set of clusters S = {C1, C2, C3,..., Cn }, generated from some clustering algorithm.
+We will have another set of clusters, P = {D1, D2, D3,..., Dm}, representing the true cluster labels on the same data.
 The idea is to measure the statistical similarity between the two sets.
-A cluster set is considered as good if it is highly similar to the true cluster set.
+A cluster set is considered good if it is highly similar to the true one.
-In order to measure the similarity between S and P, we label each pair of records from data as Positive if the pairs belong to the same cluster in P else Negative.
-Similar exercise is carried out for S as well.
-We then compute a confusion matrix between pair labels of S and P which can be used to measure the similarity.
+To measure the similarity between S and P, we label each pair of records from data as Positive if the pairs belong to the same cluster in P, else Negative.
+A similar exercise is carried out for S as well.
+We then compute a confusion matrix between pair labels of S and P, which we can use to measure the similarity.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_5a93044bd07d4bc8b31359d0abf18cbc.png)

-* TP: Number of pairs of records which are in the same cluster, for both S and P.
+* TP: Number of pairs of records in the same cluster for both S and P.
-* FP: Number of pairs of records which are in the same cluster in S but not in P.
+* FP: Number of pairs of records in the same cluster in S but not in P.
-* FN: Number of pairs of records which are in the same cluster in P but not in S.
+* FN: Number of pairs of records in the same cluster in P but not S.
-* TN: Number of pairs of records which are not in the same cluster S as well as P.
+* TN: Number of pairs of records in different clusters in both S and P.

-On the above 4 indicators, we can calculate different metrics to get an estimate for the similarity between S (cluster labels generated by unsupervised method) and P (true cluster labels).
-Some example metrics which could be used are Precision, Recall and F1-score.
+We can calculate different metrics on the above four indicators to estimate the similarity between S (cluster labels generated by unsupervised method) and P (true cluster labels).
+Some example metrics are Precision, Recall, and F1-score.

 ### Matrix Representation